Bogdanp/personal-website/content/post/web-app-from-scratch-02.md

 Whew!
 That was a lot of stuff to cover in one post.
 I didn't think you'd make it, but here you are!
 That's it for part 2.
-In part 3 we're going to cover request routing, handlers and middleware.
+In part 3 we're going to cover request handlers and middleware.
 If you'd like to check out the full source code and follow along, you can find it [here][source].

 See ya next time!